GaurabMagar01/My-File/README.md

 # My-File
 This Is My First Git Repository
-Auther - Gaurab Gharti Magar
+By - Gaurab Gharti Magar